 - An application with an external organisation or charity.

-A COLLABORATIVE BID is an application made by two or more schools from separate Local Authorities or project partners.
-An unlimited number of collaborative bids can be submitted.
+- An application made by two or more schools from separate Local Authorities and an external organisation or charity.

-There is a limit of two applications to give each Local Authority an equal opportunity to be considered for funding.
-There is no limit on the number of collaborative bids SLIC will accept.
+There is a limit of two Individual Applications per Local Authority as this gives an equal opportunity to be considered for funding.
+There is no limit on the number of Collaborative Applications SLIC will accept.